Lake Toba at A Glance

-First, the Government of Indonesia wants to promote Lake Toba to replicate Bali.
+First, the Government of Indonesia has been promoting Lake Toba to replicate Bali.
 They call Lake Toba a New Bali in a bid to see the flow of tourists to Lake Toba similar to that found in Bali.
 Bali has many unique attractions, so does Lake Toba.
 For example, culture is each destination is unique.
 Balinese have long been famous for centuries-aged traditions including art, fashion, ceremonial events, and belief.
 Lake Toba has no less of them.
 It has unique Batak’s culture in art, fashion, ceremonial events and belief, too.
 For the Government, it is a matter of development.
 While Bali tourism has developed to attract over 10 million tourists annually, Lake Toba is still a fifth of that.
 Under the Government’s plan, Lake Toba is now seeing contructions of toll roads between Medan city and the lake (cutting the distance from five hours’ drive to about two), star hotels and residential complexes, and a modern bridge connecting Samosir to the mainland.
 Samosir is an island in the middle of Lake Toba.

-Second, Lake Toba received the United Nations Educational, Scientific and Cultural Organization (UNESCO) award as being a new global geopark for its significance to the world.
+Second, Lake Toba has received the United Nations Educational, Scientific and Cultural Organization (UNESCO) award as being a global geopark for its significance to the world.
 This success followed nine years of administration improvements, socialization processes, ecological efforts, and information management.
 It took that long to turn a virgin landmark into a recognized global geopark.
-Lake Toba formally hosts over 16 geosites that together prove what happened 74,000 years ago when Mount Toba blew and changed the whole world.
+As a result, Lake Toba formally hosts over 16 geosites that together prove what happened 74,000 years ago when Mount Toba blew and changed the entire world.
 Scientists have argued that the eruption killed almost the entire human race.
 It also left behind a large caldera and a resurgent dome in the middle.
 After being filled with water, the caldera turned into the legendary Lake Toba and the dome into the famous Samosir island.
 That island is bigger than Singapore in size.
 Now imagine how big and beautiful Lake Toba is.
 See more.